 September is an exhausting month, but a month that reveals much about the 24 third graders who inhabit room 215 with me this year.

 Welcome to our weekly Slice of Life Story Challenge!
 Write.
 Share.
 Give.
 Please leave the permalink to your own blog post, and comment on at least three other posts.
-Comments energize writers and keep… Continue reading
+Comments energize … Continue Reading It’s Tuesday!
+Time to share a slice of life!

 Regardless of the genre, one of the most important things we can teach our students is how to write words that could come from them – and only them.